 Have you stopped to think about it?
 Any time recently?
 Seriously?
-Many businesses have struggled to survive, let alone thrive, in the ongoing saga descripted as our ‘economic recovery.’
+Many businesses struggle to survive, let alone thrive, in the ongoing saga of economic survival.
 Yet, even as we all face the same challenges, there remain opportunities to stand out from our peers.

 One opportunity, all too easily overlooked, is how we choose to present ourselves daily.
 Either by active choice, or by default, the material condition of our business sends a very direct message to would-be clients and customers.

 The second business, is brightly lit, carpets not only clean, but perhaps new.
-Everything is shiny or, it not meant to shine, clean and bright, like it should be.
+Everything is shiny or, if not meant to shine, clean and bright, like it should be.
 The counter, leaves you with the impression you’re among the first to use it.
-And, the service staff are all dressed in clean attire, well-groomed, and smile when the greet you.
+And, the service staff are all dressed in clean attire, well-groomed, and smile when they greet you.

 Are your windows clean?
 Have they been clean anytime this decade?

 This week, I had the opportunity to work with some business owners looking to sell.
 I was part of the new, follow-on team, brought in to help get the business sold.
 Up for sale for an extended period already, the prior team had not found success.